 PPL also has a corporate membership with E Source, a utility member organization providing deep market research on energy efficiency and distributed energy programs, policy and technology.
 One of E Source’s research areas is its Technology Assessment Service, which advises utilities on the performance characteristics, technical aspects, and feasibility of new demand-side management, distributed energy resources, and electrification technologies and measures.
 The Technology Assessment Service can help inform the Company’s strategic technology and innovation efforts for end-use technologies and measure development and assess end-use performance characteristics, energy impacts, and costs to help determine potential demonstration, pilot, and assessment projects.
 E Source’s Technology Assessment Services are detailed below.

 For E Source, the Company is employing a similar analysis process to what was outlined for EPRI above.
-Using PPL’s corporate memberships in EPRI and E Source allows RI Energy to cost share with other PPL affiliates in order to access world-class technology research in a very cost-efficient manner.onsolidated all promising a ranking system to score them on established criteria.
-Sector leaders were also asked to provide input on each potential DPA. more formal many years to come.
+Using PPL’s corporate memberships in EPRI and E Source allows RI Energy to cost share with other PPL affiliates to access world-class technology research in a very cost-efficient manner.

+DPA Selection Process

+The Company stood up a new process to select DPAs for 2025.
+Following a thorough cataloguing of EPRI and E Source research, the Company categorized all opportunities and applied a methodological, multi-step process to narrow down the most impactful options.
+Each potential DPA was awarded points based on its relevance to the Company’s five key priorities listed in the 2024-2026 Three Year Plan as well as more specific residential and commercial program goals provided by sector leaders.
+After the initial ranking process, the team reviewed each DPA opportunity, prioritizing the highest-scoring opportunities.
+The Company established this step-by-step DPA review process with the intention of it being repeatable for future program years.

 Section Two: Definitions